 - iCloud Music Library and iTunes.
 This can get a little complicated depending on whether you subscribe to iTunes Match, Apple Music, or both.
 (If neither, the iCloud feature isn’t enabled.)
 Effectively, you need to make sure to force downloads to a Mac, which can then back up any of your media.
 However, if you use iTunes Match, you may wind up with a copy of a song you digitized in one place and the iTunes Store’s copy in all the others.
 You can consult this January 2018 column for more details.

 - iCloud Drive.
-Except for the Desktop & Documents Folders, everything else in iCloud Drive is synced and stored locally across all linked Macs.
-Any sensible backup will include that folder by default.
+Everything else in iCloud Drive is synced and stored locally across all linked Macs if the Optimize Mac Storage box is unchecked.
+Any sensible backup will include iCloud Drive by default.
+However, if you “optimize” storage, you’ll have the same issue as with Desktop & Documents of never knowing which files are stored locally or not.
 (If you use other cloud file sync services, like Dropbox, they may let you selectively sync folders to different machines, but ostensibly you’d have at least one backup of all files among different Macs.)

 - Messages in iCloud.
 This feature, enabled in a mid-stream release of iOS and macOS, allows the use of iCloud to sync and store messages.
 Even with it enabled, Messages in macOS continues to store transcripts, although they’re deep in a library folder.
 Find them at